davlgd/mcp-js-server/README.md

 npm install mcp-js-server
 ```

 Create files to define the server's prompts, resources, and tools.
+See [mcp-clever-demo](https://github.com/davlgd/mcp-clever-demo), or the examples below:

 ### Prompts